 The Revolving Credit Facility matures on February 10, 2026, with two extension options of six months each, exercisable by the Operating Partnership subject to the satisfaction of certain conditions.
 The 2024 Term Loan matures on April 12, 2024 and the 2028 Term Loan matures on January 25, 2028.
-The loans under each of the Revolving Credit Facility and the 2024/2028 Term Loan initially bear interest at an annual rate of applicable Adjusted Term SOFR (as defined in the Credit Agreement) plus an applicable margin (which applicable margin varies between the Revolving Credit Facility and the 2024/2028 Term equivalent to the interest period applicable to the relevant borrowing.
+The loans under each of the Revolving Credit Facility and the 2024/2028 Term Loan initially bear interest at an annual rate of applicable Adjusted Term SOFR (as defined in the Credit Agreement) plus an applicable margin (which applicable margin varies between the Revolving Credit Facility and the 2024/2028 Term Loan).
+The Adjusted Term SOFR is a rate with a term equivalent to the interest period applicable to the relevant borrowing.
 In addition, the Operating Partnership is required to pay a revolving facility fee throughout the term of the Revolving Credit Facility.
 The applicable margin and the revolving facility fee rate are a spread and rate, as applicable, set according to the credit ratings provided by S&P, Moody's and/or Fitch.